Sunday, December 8, 2024

 He opened his coat with one hand and pointed to his shirt.
 "I'm a fan."

-"Oh!
+Jim took a few steps before calling out to her, "Oh!
 I wanted to ask: is the dentist's name really-"

 * * * * *

-She wasn't there for a workout–she needed to clear her head.
-The sun had set about half an hour before the powder blue sedan coughed, whined, and sputtered before juddering to a stop in the parking spot closest to the lake.
-Perhaps Alicia might not technically have been allowed in after sundown, but the former hockey player questioned why they would have spent so much money on a lighting system and left the gate open if they really didn't want anyone there.
-Nearly a month of hard freeze had turned the lake into a perfect meditation spot.
+The sun had set about half an hour before the powder blue sedan coughed and juddered to a stop in the parking spot closest to the lake.
+Perhaps the park might not technically have been open after sundown, but the former hockey player questioned why the city would have spent so much money on a lighting system and left the gate open if they really didn't want anyone there.

 It was someone else's first.

-With tremendous effort and focus, the six-foot-tall 12-year-old managed to keep her forward momentum and maintain control of the puck at the same time.
-Alicia searched for an open teammate, but everyone had a shadow.
-She scanned her surroundings again.
-One-on-one coverage up and down the ice - but they double-teamed Nicole.
-Wait.
-I'm the open teammate.
-Adrenaline flooded her veins as, for the first time, she looked in front of her and saw nothing between her and the net but some ice, air, and a goalie.
+Adrenaline flooded her veins as Alicia looked in front of her and saw nothing between her and the net but ice, air, and a goalie.
 The realization hit the towering seventh grader about half a second before everyone else, and here came the other team to smother the play and send the game into overtime.
-One shot.
 The goalie had been a sieve throughout the third period.
 Maybe by sheer chance one more could squeak through.
+One shot.
+Make it count.

 "Double-vision!"

 As usual, Nicole arrived just when she needed to be there.
 They'd never run the play before in a game.
-6 seconds left to go in the season seemed as good a time as any to try.
+6 seconds left to go in the championship game seemed as good a time as any to try.
 With a sneaky drop pass between the legs to the ace with braces behind her, Alicia swung her stick at empty air, faking a slapshot.
 She banked hard at the last possible second just as a puck whizzed by her right shoulder and lit the lamp.
 3.6 seconds left on the clock.
 It was academic.
 No sudden death tonight.
 She skated behind the pack and watched Nicole leave the ice surrounded by her teammates, sticks high in the air, arms around the MVP, heading for the locker room and Katie's Pizza and the expensive premier league where the kids with talent played.
 More than the trophy in her hand, Alicia wanted that.
 She was pulled back to Woodcutter Park by the beam of a police flashlight.

 Practice over, I guess, thought the former hockey player.
 So ended the short, brilliant flight of the Shooting Stars.